prebid/prebid.github.io/prebid-mobile/modules/rendering/modules-rendering.md

 ## How It Works

-Prebid Mobile Rendering supports two integration scenarios:
+Prebid Mobile SDK supports two integration scenarios:

 * **Pure In-App Bidding** In this scenario, no Primay Ad Server is used.
-Prebid Mobile SDK will render the winning ad immediately whew available.
+Prebid Mobile SDK renders the winning bid immediately when it is available.
-* **Using a Primary Ad Server** Prebid SDK will detect when a Prebid line item is ready to serve from the Primary Ad Server to serve the winning ad in a Prebid Mobile owned webview or video view.
+* **Using a Primary Ad Server** Prebid SDK detects when a Prebid line item wins on the Ad Server and renders the cached bd in the owned Web View or Video View.

-In both scenarios, Prebid SDK with rendering modules will levarage Prebid Server for demand.
+In both scenarios, Prebid SDK levarages Prebid Server for demand.
 Below are the flows for both In-App and Primary Ad Server modes:

 ### Pure In-App Bidding